Nucleic Acids Research

 SCOPE is a novel parameter-free method for the de novoidentification of potential regulatory motifs in sets of coordinately regulated genes.
 The SCOPE algorithm combines the output of three component algorithms, each designed to identify a particular class of motifs.
 Using an ensemble learning approach, SCOPE identifies the best candidate motifs from its component algorithms.
 In tests on experimentally determined datasets, SCOPE identified motifs with a significantly higher level of accuracy than a number of other web-based motif finders run with their default parameters.
 Because SCOPE has no adjustable parameters, the web server has an intuitive interface, requiring only a set of gene names or FASTA sequences and a choice of species.
 The most significant motifs found by SCOPE are displayed graphically on the main results page with a table containing summary statistics for each motif.
 Detailed motif information, including the sequence logo, PWM, consensus sequence and specific matching sites can be viewed through a single click on a motif.
 SCOPE's efficient, parameter-free search strategy has enabled the development of a web server that is readily accessible to the practising biologist while providing results that compare favorably with those of other motif finders.
 The SCOPE web server is at <http://genie.dartmouth.edu/scope>.

 Carlson, Jonathan M.; Chakravarty, Arijit; DeZiel, Charles E.; and Gross, Robert H., "SCOPE: A Web Server for Practical De Novo Motif Discovery" (2007).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3865.